- We offer short-term treatment for:

 Bariatric Surgery Evaluations

 Many insurance companies recognize the importance of and require a psychological evaluation before they will approve bariatric surgery.
 Most insurance companies will not authorize the surgery without a psychological clearance letter.
-While some might find this surprising or unnecessary, it is actually a routine part of the surgical process for patients to meet with a psychologist.
+While some might find this surprising or unnecessary, it is actually a routine part of the surgical process.
 In fact, psychologists, like dieticians and other specialists are considered a vital part of the bariatric team to provide the best care needed for patients to succeed.

-*If you experience a psychiatric emergency, such as suicidal or homicidal ideation, please contact the National Suicide Prevention Lifeline at 800-273-TALK (8255).
+*If you experience a psychiatric emergency, such as thoughts of hurting yourself or others, please go to your local hospital’s emergency room or contact the National Suicide Prevention Lifeline at 800-273-TALK (8255).
 They provide 24/7 free and confidential support for people in distress.